-At Stage 3, Trainees are expected to engage with learning across all curriculum In 2024, a specific focus will be placed upon the teaching of PE and/or Physical Curriculum Development Coverage If subjects are being led by other colleagues, such as sports coaches or language specialists, we ask that the Trainee either co-teaches with them or observes their practice.
-They should also have the opportunity to ask them questions about curriculum and pedagogy.
-To begin with, planning should be completed with the class teacher but as the placement continues, the Trainee should develop independence in planning across all subject areas.
-Trainees should use the school's sequences of learning/weekly planning for all Planning subjects.
-At any time where the requirements for planning are not being maintained, they will be required to revert to writing individual lesson plans.
-It is best practice that Trainees should plan using the individual lesson proforma when being observed.
-Building from their experience in Stage 2, Trainees should take growing responsibility for monitoring the progress of the whole class using the assessment processes that are in use in their school or setting.
-Pupil Progress Trainees should gather baseline data when they start their SBT and track pupils' progress using formative strategies throughout this Stage.
-Where appropriate, they will be expected to build upon their understanding of summative assessment.
-All Trainees on all programmes are required to plan and teach phonics (SSP) at each stage of training.
-Systematic If Trainees are placed in Key Stage 2, they should teach phonics to groups of Synthetic pupils (as part of an intervention programme) or to a small group outside their Phonics and age phase.
-In this case, Trainees should teach phonics across at least 2 weeks of Early Reading that SBT.
-Trainees on all programmes should have a formal observation of their teaching of SSP for each block of School-based Training.
-PPA Trainees are entitled to one half day per week of PPA, where possible with the class teacher.
+Systematic Synthetic phonics and Early Reading All Trainees on all programmes are required to plan and teach phonics (SSP) at each stage of training.
+If Trainees are placed in Key Stage 2, they should teach phonics to groups of pupils (as part of an intervention programme) or to a small group outside their age phase.
+In this case, Trainees should teach phonics across at least 2 weeks of that SBT.
+All Trainees on all programmes should have a formal observation of their teaching of SSP for each SBT period.
+PPA Planning, Preparation and Assessment Trainees are entitled to one half day per week of PPA, where possible with the class teacher.
 This could be divided into shorter sessions across the week.
-Planning, Preparation and Where a class has a job share teacher, the Trainee should have time with both Assessment members of staff to support preparation for the following week.
-CPD Trainees are entitled to one half day per week.
-CPD time should be in addition to training provided from School Direct partners and should be focussed upon Continual completion of school-based tasks.
-Professional Trainees should not use CPD time as additional PPA hours.
-Development Trainees should also observe teaching and learning in the key stages where they are not completing SBT.
+Where a class has a job share teacher, the Trainee should have time with both members of staff to support preparation for the following week.
+CPD Continual Professional Development time Trainees are entitled to one half day per week.
+How CPD time is to be used on a weekly basis should be established at Key Review meetings.
+CPD time should be in addition to training provided from School Direct partners.
+Observing the learning across the wider curriculum and reflecting on the learning environment are often frequently identified in targets setting for CPD.
+Trainees should not use CPD time as additional PPA hours.
+Trainees should also observe the teaching and learning in Key Stage where they are not completing SBT.
+This can be planned for in CPD time.